 Until we are willing to challenge our thoughts, we’re stuck in a desperate cycle of seeking and not receiving.
 In the process, we become largely incapable of enjoying the real love and appreciation that’s coming our way.

-To help people transform their false thoughts, Katie has developed a set of four questions she calls “The Work” (see “Get Real With Your Relationships,” below, and the article “Coming to Terms” in the October 2004 archives for more info on The Work).
+To help people transform their false thoughts, Katie has developed a set of four questions she calls “The Work” (see “Get Real With Your Relationships,” below, and the article “Coming to Terms” for more info on The Work).

 Katie’s questions first challenge the verity of the thoughts that are causing us trouble; then they invite us to look at how we act under their influence.
 The final question invites us to consider who we might be without our troubling notions.
 In most cases, we find we would be free to act and relate differently — and in a way far more likely to create satisfaction for ourselves and others.

 The next step in The Work is to create a “turnaround.”
 This involves reversing the original idea in various ways to create new perspectives.
 Turnarounds tend to reveal elements of reality (and relationships) that seem obvious once we’ve lit on them.
 They can also reveal the extent to which we are investing our emotional energy in false notions that may themselves be making us miserable.

 For Paradise, as an example, the distressing thought “I need him to love me” first got turned around to become “I don’t need him to love me.”
 This rang surprisingly true, she realized, because “it appears he doesn’t love me, and I’m still breathing.”
 After working through more turnarounds and their associated epiphanies, she tried: “I need me to love me.”
 That last statement seemed especially right-on to Paradise, who realized her energy was better spent being “at home with myself, instead of having my attention on him.”

 What she ultimately discovered, she says, is that she was quite capable of loving herself, and that she was “whole, whether someone else loved me or not.”